jabezborja/tagalang/README.md

 And it should interpret the program.

 # How To Use
-> There is no Functions, If-else, and loops yet.
+> There is no Functions, and loops yet.

 ### Variables
 Variables in TagaLang are called Baryabols (well, because it is tagalog.)
 It works like Javascript at some point where